DendyDarin/DendyDarin/README.md

 ## 🚀 About Me
-I'm a Data Analyst Enthusiast
+I'm a Data Science Enthusiast

 ## 🔗 Links